-We use the Haskell Tool Stack to handle dependencies and compilation of the Futhark compiler, so you will need to install the stack tool.
+The recommended way to compile Futhark is with the Haskell Tool Stack, which handles dependencies and compilation of the Futhark compiler.
+You will therefore need to install the stack tool.
 Fortunately, the stack developers provide ample documentation about installing Stack on a multitude of operating systems.
 If you're lucky, it may even be in your local package repository.